-We recommend using the 7mm shim with a neutral angle for the initial and comparative reading.
+We recommend using the 7mm shim with a neutral angle.
 This shim has the symbol '7' and '0' on the surface (Figure 17).
 This refers to a shim of 7mm depth with no added angle.

 Attach the chosen shim to the sensor by lining up the four tabs on the bottom edges of the shim, to the four indents on the edges of the sensor (Figure 18).
 The shim should click on with tactile feedback, and be secure.